Kraft Heinz bids $143 billion for Unilever in global brand grab

 Centerview and Morgan Stanley are working with Unilever alongside UBS and Deutsche Bank, who are also acting as corporate brokers.
 Kraft is working with Lazard.

-(Additional reporting by Angelika Gruber in Zurich, Danilo Masoni and Simon Jessop in London and Lauren Hirsch and Greg Roumeliotis in New York)
+(Additional reporting by Angelika Gruber in Zurich, Danilo Masoni and Simon Jessop in London and Lauren Hirsch and Greg Roumeliotis in New York; Writing by Alexander Smith; Editing by Tom Pfeiffer, Nick Zieminski and Lisa Shumaker)